conwetlab/ckanext-privatedatasets/README.md

 Tests
 -----
 This sofware contains a set of test to detect errors and failures.
-You can run this tests by running the following command:
+You can run this tests by running the following command (this command will generate coverage reports):
 ```
 python setup.py nosetests
 ```